-The proposed minor variance application has been submitted to seek relief from some zoning provisions in order to legalize the proposed lot within the R1 zone regulations and to accommodate certain site-specific provisions for a future dwelling.
+The proposed minor variance application has been submitted to seek relief from some zoning provisions in order to legalize the proposed retained lot within the R1 zone regulations.

 Policy 2.6.2 states that development and site alteration shall not be permitted on lands containing archaeological resources or archaeological potential unless the resources have been conserved.
 The Town's Heritage Master Plan identifies this area as having high archaeological resource potential, therefore an Assessment and Ministry Clearance is required as a condition of approval.